aspiringsecurity/NearNewspaper/README.md

 6. Ability to share your newspapers with other community members and get feedback on Near blockchain.

-Near Blockchain Usage and Development:
+# Near Blockchain Usage and Development

 We have built Near Newspaper using Javascript, HTML5 and CSS on the front-end and Near Blockchain: